Sa1D1111/Sa1D1111/README.md

     <a href="#"><img alt="Arduino" src="https://img.shields.io/badge/-Arduino-00979D?logo=Arduino&logoColor=white"></a>
 </p>

 CS student - CSUF.
 I am actively exploring a variety of technologies, such as C++, HTML5, CSS, JavaScript, and Python.
-My current focus is on data engineering and its applications in the field of artificial intelligence.
-I am excited to continue my education and apply what I have learned to real-world scenarios.
+I am very excited to continue my education and apply what I have learned to real-world scenarios.

 I believe that continuing to learn and improve my skills is essential for success in this field, and I am dedicated to staying up-to-date with the latest developments and trends in technology.

 As a student, I am always looking for opportunities to apply my knowledge and skills in a practical setting.
-I am open to collaborate on projects, work on personal projects and Internships.
+I am open to collaborate on any awesome projects!

-Please feel free to contact me if you have any opportunities or if you just want to chat about technology!
+Please feel free to contact me if you have any opportunities or if you just want to chat about tech!

 🌱 Thank you for visiting my profile!